red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 ## Overview
 Red Hat Ceph Storage offers the ability to safely shrink an existing cluster by removing OSDs or MONs but this functionality is not documented for OCS.
-The purpose of this document is to details the steps necessary to safely reduce the number of OSDs in an OCS internal cluster.
+The purpose of this document is to detail the steps required to safely reduce the number of OSDs in an OCS internal cluster.
 Such situation may be faced when an application is migrated or removed from the cluster and the OCP administrator would like to reduce the amount of resources used by the OCS cluster (`gp2` persistent volumes,